skip to Main Content

 Program Director

-Associate Professor of New Testament
+Associate Professor of Historical and Pastoral Theology

-Director of Doctor of Ministry Program
+Director of the Doctor of Ministry Program

 read more

-Current DMin Curriculum
+DMin Curriculum

 Foundational